Bachelor of Speech Pathology (Honours)

 Students selected in the graded Honours stream are required to successfully complete 30 units of research courses by undertaking SPTH4210 Research Review (10 units) and SPTH4440 Speech Pathology Honours Thesis (20 units).

 Students are advised to undertake SPTH4210 in the third year of their program, and the SPTH4440 in the fourth year of their program.

 The criteria for the determination of class of Honours are detailed in the Bachelor Honours Policy located in the University Policy Library.

 See Program Convenor for further information regarding eligibility for Graded Honours.

-International students must comply with the University of Newcastle's English language proficiency requirements.
 All International Students enrolled in the program will be provided with an orientation to familiarise them with the rules, expectations, facilities and services offered by the University.
-Please visit http://www.newcastle.edu.au/students/international/student-support/ to find out more about the support services available to international students.
+Please visit http://www.newcastle.edu.au/international/while-you-are-here/orientation to find out more about the support services available to international students.

-Students with disabilities who require reasonable adjustments to undertake their program should contact the Disability Support Service before semester or early in the semester.
+Students with a disability who require reasonable adjustments to undertake their program should contact the Disability Support Service before semester or early in the semester.
 Some adjustments need up to 4 weeks lead time to organise, so it is imperative that early contact is made.
-The Disability Support Service and relevant Faculty and School officers will work together to ensure reasonably adjustments are provided in a timely manner.
+The Disability Support Service and relevant Faculty and School officers will work together to ensure reasonable adjustments are provided in a timely manner.